arkency/posts/posts/2015-09-18-cqrs-example-in-the-rails-app.md

   </figure>
 </p>

-Recently I have worked in a new project.
+Recently I have worked in a new project for some time.
 We implement an application where the one functionality is to show an organization’s structure.
-All employees are aggregated in teams showed on a tree structure.
-I was thinking how to start this feature.
+The structure contains information about relations between employees.
+I have been thinking how to build this feature.
+I was wondering if I should go typical way implementing all CRUD actions.
+In this case I would have to generate structure for each call.
+I thought It will be faster.
 It is a startup.
-I was wondering if I should go typical way implementing all CRUD actions and then build structure for each request.
-I thought It will be faster and until the project is young performance will not be a problem.
+So until the project is young performance is not a problem.
 Although after few syncs we decided to go an another way.

 <!-- more -->

-I am fascinated DDD and CQRS.
+I am fascinated by the DDD and CQRS approaches.
 In the Arkency we are used to saying that every time we return to IDDD we realize that this book has answers to all the questions and doubts.
 So going back to feature we decided to implement the structure as a Read Model.
 Did I draw you in?

 ## Example

 I love examples so I will not leave you hanging.
 Our app is split into two parts.
-We have frontend implemented in React and a Rails backend.
+We have a frontend implemented in React and a Rails backend.
 I will focus only on the backend part.
 If you are interested in how we deal with React you can read some of ours [books](http://blog.arkency.com/products/).
-In next steps I will show you how we implemented simple CQRS (without ES) with updating Read Model using events.
+In next steps I will show you how we implemented simple CQRS.
+I will focus on building a Read Model using events.

 Starting from the top.
-Here we have the controller with basic actions.
-As you can see we simply call **Application services** where each one has separate responsibility.
+The following example shows the controller with basic actions.
+As you can see we simply call **Application services** where each one has a separate responsibility.
 In clean CQRS we should use **Commands**.
 We will refactor it in a next step.

 ```